Current research projects

 Non-examination assessment in reformed GCSEs

 Non-examination assessment (NEA) refers to any type of assessment that is not an exam taken by all candidates at the same time.
 NEA therefore covers a range of assessment activities including coursework, oral assessment, fieldwork, portfolio work and practical assessment.
-As part of an ongoing programme of work to consider how qualifications can support the new curriculum for Wales, we will be exploring whether the current approach to delivering, assessing and moderating NEA is appropriate.
+As part of an ongoing programme of work to consider how qualifications can support the new curriculum for Wales, we are exploring whether the current approach to delivering, assessing and moderating NEA is appropriate.
+This research will explore NEA in the following subjects:

 Strand 2: Focus groups with learners to explore their experiences and perceptions of NEA in ten GCSE subjects.